submariner-io/submariner-website/src/content/contributing/community-membership/_index.en.md

 helped with PR workflow, and directed to relevant documentation and communication channels.

+We require every contributor to certify that they are legally permitted to contribute to our project.
+A contributor expresses this by consciously signing their commits, and by this act expressing that they comply with the [Developer Certificate Of Origin](https://developercertificate.org/).

 ## Established Community Members

 Established community members are expected to demonstrate their adherence to